So many websites about moving to Spain are dry, boring and too factual.

 Tips and advice including things I learned the hard way about moving to Spain from expatriate Barry Ibbotson who lives at the Alenda golf course in Monforte del Cid, about 20 km north west of Alicante.

 Expat Nick Anders has grown to hate living in Spain.
 This article is certainly a bit strong and we can’t agree with everything he says but it does at least point out some of the downsides and disadvantages to living in Spain.
+This article also covers some positive suggestions if you are asking yourself where should I move to in Spain?

 This article on why expats struggle in Spain is seriously priceless.
 It is the brutal and honest truth from Steve Hall, an expert on helping people adjust to their new life in Spain.
 Is a move to Spain the right thing for you?
 This article shows you what you will need to succeed.